-Easter In Cyberspace started in 1997 as a labor of love, and continues in the same manner.
+Easter In Cyberspace started in 1997 as a labor of love.
 Through God’s grace this site has been profiled in The Washington Post, Los Angeles Times, America Online, Internet for Christians and Computing Today Magazine, among others.

 We are grateful to the many people around the Web who have linked to this site.
 I have received encouraging e-mail from Australia and Alberta and many points in between.
 It’s amazes me how a guy with an Internet connection and an idea can share Easter with people from around the world.
 With God, all things are possible!